muddukrishna96/Task_Kopernikus/README.md

 1. Clone this repository to your local machine.
 2. Ensure that the required dependencies are installed by running `pip install -r requirements.txt`.
 3. Update the file paths in the code to specify the directory where the images are stored (`directory`) and the directory to store similar images (`similar_img_dir`).
-4. Run the script by executing `python change_detection.py`.
+4. Run the script by executing `main.py`.

 ## Configuration